Get a Quote

-Helping organisations to cut costs and demonstrate control over energy consumption to meet with UK compliance requirements
+Helping organisations to report on carbon emissions and demonstrate control over energy consumption to meet UK compliance requirements.

 • 250 employees.

-SECR was brought in by the department for Business, Energy and Industrial Strategy in 2019 to encourage large organisations to adopt energy efficiency measures and adopt a net zero strategy.
-While it is important to note that there are substantial financial penalties for businesses that fail to comply with the regulation, we prefer to help organisations see SECR as an opportunity to improve their environmental credentials and save money in the process.
+Although there can be financial penalties for businesses that fail to comply with the regulation, we prefer to help organisations see SECR as an opportunity to improve their environmental credentials and reduce carbon emissions in the process.

-Any large business complying with SECR must report their energy use and greenhouse gas emissions, or else face the risk of fines and civil penalties.
+Any large business complying with SECR must report its energy use and greenhouse gas emissions, or else face the risk of fines and civil penalties.

 FAQs